 Predicting the future is a rough sort of business to find yourself in, particularly with a world that’s begun changing more and more rapidly with every passing day.
-Unfortunately a lot of people on all sides of retirement find themselves having to do this very thing, having to try and figure out what directions the world will be taking them in once they’re ready to stop working.
+Unfortunately a lot of people on all sides of retirement find themselves having to do this very thing, having to try and figure out what directions the world will be taking them in once they’re ready to stop working due to you earned some big paystubs.
 Luckily you’re not alone, and most of us are trying to maximize our options for our post-career years.
 Here are just a few of the ways in which retirement is changing in the next decades, to help you stay ahead of the curve:

 A: Retirees are living longer than ever before.